keesma/Intergas-Central-Heating-Monitor-Homie/README.md

 * This program can read the the status of a Central heating from Intergas.
   It has been built for an esp8266.
 The central heating status is sent through MQTT to a central system (MQTT broker).

 * Configuration is done using the configuration mode Homie.
-No need to add passwords to the code anymore.
+No need to add wifi password to the code anymore.

-* Connect esp8266 to Intergas (is the same as previous version)
+* How to connect the esp8266 to the Intergas (is the same as previous version)

   I have included a diagram how to connect the optocouplers (and a picture of the prototype).